pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 Different ways to use `pip` for package installations are nicely explained in the [official documentation][pip_installs]{target=_blank}.

 !!! info "Accessing the CERN Index"
-    Installing from the CERN index requires the executing machine to have access to the CERN GPN (General Public Network), or to [be tunnelled into the GPN](../../resources/howto/teleworking.md#accessing-cern-internal-websites).
+    Installing from the CERN index requires the executing machine to have access to the CERN GPN (General Public Network), or to [be tunnelled into the GPN][cern_internal_websites].

 ## Using Your Virtual Environment